AgentDropoutV2: Optimizing Information Flow in Multi-Agent Systems via Test-Time Rectify-or-Reject Pruning: Methodology

-\paragraph{Global Fallback against Structural Degeneration} While pruning ensures purity, excessive filtering risks destroying connectivity.
-Analogous to the principle of ``critical mass'' in collaborative dynamics—which posits that a group must maintain a sufficient size to sustain effective interaction and consensus—we introduce a safeguard against structural collapse.
+\textbf{Structural Degeneration Fallback.} While pruning ensures purity, excessive filtering risks structural degeneration.
 If the remaining message count falls below a safety threshold $\gamma$, the MAS is deemed to have lost its reasoning integrity.
-Instead of forcing a conclusion from this sparse context, we trigger a system-wide reset to conduct MAS execution from scratch.
-This guarantees the final solution always emerges from a sufficiently robust consensus, preventing degeneration into fragmented reasoning.
+To prevent fragmented reasoning from a sparse context, we trigger a system-wide reset to re-execute the MAS without the rectify-or-reject mechanism.

-\paragraph{Handling Zero-Shot Scenarios} In scenarios where a training dataset is unavailable to construct a domain-specific indicator pool, our framework provides an optional solution.
-We initialize $\mathcal{I}_\text{act}$ with a single, universally applicable general indicator $I_\text{gen} = (\text{``General Logic Check''}, d_\text{gen}, c_\text{gen})$.
-Here, $d_\text{gen}$ prompts the model to check for logical consistency and hallucination, while $c_\text{gen}$ is set to always trigger.
-This ensures that the rectify-or-reject pruning remains functional and effective even in zero-shot settings without prior failure pattern mining.

 The pseudo-code for the test-time rectify-or-reject pruning is provided in Appendix \ref{app:codes}, and detailed prompt specifications are listed in Appendix \ref{app:prompt}.
 Additionally, a comprehensive case study demonstrating the rectification process is presented in Appendix \ref{app:case}.